dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/howto-outbox.md

 ### Shape the outbox pattern message

-You can override the outbox pattern message published to the pub/sub broker by setting another transaction that will not be saved to the database and is explicitly mentioned as a projection.
+You can override the outbox pattern message published to the pub/sub broker by setting another transaction that is not be saved to the database and is explicitly mentioned as a projection.
 This transaction is added a metadata key named `outbox.projection` with a value set to `true`.
-When added to the state array saved in a transaction, this payload will be ignored when the state is written and the data will be used as the payload sent to the upstream subscriber.
+When added to the state array saved in a transaction, this payload is ignored when the state is written and the data is used as the payload sent to the upstream subscriber.

 To use correctly, the `key` values must match between the operation on the state store and the message projection.
 If the keys do not match, the whole transaction fails.